Sadao256/project-4/README.md

 # UOCIS322 - Project 4 #
+# Aidan McCoy

+# Description: the point of this project is implemnt a time calculation algoirthim from a website and untilize for own project so that we
+# can track the amount time for a distance run at a minimum speed and maximum speed.
+We will also be implementing testcases for this algorithim
+# will be uning to make sure it works correctly

 You'll learn how to write test cases and test your code, along with more JQuery.

 ## Overview